-The last days of May, 2020, rocked the U.S. as mass rioting and looting, alongside thousands of peaceful protests, impacted a lot of states.
-Curfews were enacted, stores closed or cleared away wreckage, transportation and logistics either shut down or suffered long delays, and some citizens witnessed military personnel patrolling neighborhoods.
+The last days of May (2020), rocked the U.S. as mass rioting and looting, alongside peaceful protests, impacted cities.
+Curfews were enacted, stores closed or cleared away wreckage, transportation and logistics either shut down or suffered long delays, and citizens witnessed military personnel patrolling their neighborhoods.
 Boarded windows and graffiti littered the landscapes of many downtown shopping areas.

 Many questions still linger.
 What’s to blame: systemic inequalities, aggressive policing, political polarization, anarchist opportunists, inept institutions, or other reasons?
-Regardless of the reasons, two things are true: everyone has their own opinions, and stress levels are very high.
+Regardless of why, two things are true: everyone has their own opinions, and stress levels are very high.

 This guide serves to present tactics and ideas for surviving these turbulent moments as an educator.
 It’s important to be prepared for the impacts that stress and trauma have on students and colleagues, but it’s also a good moment to teach important lessons about civic engagement and how to engage in productive political discourse.

 Images of violent crowds, burning cars, buildings on fire, aggressive curfew enforcement, and other brutalities filling TV and phone screens are prone to create nervousness and fear.
 Not just in the minds of students, but also in the minds of adults teaching them.
 Children can exhibit fearful emotions as anger, restlessness, and low performance.
 Educators may feel extra pressure and exacerbate this dilemma by responding with their own frustrations, mental breakdowns, and physical ailments.
 All originating from stress and trauma caused by the unrest unfolding before our eyes.